vtex/instore-applinking-payment-test/README.md

 ### Run on Android emulator / device via Android Studio

-`make setup` (if not already executed, remember: need node and npm installed on your machine)
+`make setup` (if not executed already, remember: you need node and npm installed on your machine)

-`make server` (it starts react native packager to bundle javascript)
+`make server` (it starts React Native packager to bundle javascript)

 Open directory `vtex-payment-test/android` on Android Studio.